clux/facemaulers/pcs/hanir.md

 # Hans Irel
 Watchers of the Night with [[faey]] in the [[feywild]].
-Had divine blood.
-Rejected it many years ago when he fell.
-Almost corrupted.
-Mordai figured out who he was in the feywild
+Goes by Hans in real world // Hanir in faeywild.

-## Future version
+## Chronological Developments
+### Hans Irel backstory
-Aasimar serving under by a God.
+Aasimar serving under by a God, divine blood.
-Then controlled by a necromancer.
+Rejected it many year ago.
+Fell, was controlled by a necromancer.
-Faey helped.
-They worked in Feywild for a while under the watchers
+Rescued by Faey.
+They worked in Feywild for a while under the watchers.

-..still cannot control spells properly manages to control spells after a while.. somehow but now chronomancy renders wild magic unstable
+Key Points:
+- co-exists with past Hanir from around the time of his fall from grace
+- struggles to control spells as time goes on

+### Second Character (Hans)
+- JG: Future version met in [[53-wish-unleashed]]
+- JG: Link to his past version revealed [[61-seer-planning]]
+- JG: Future version leaves in [[73-demo-gone-gone]]

+Key Points:
+- chronomancy renders his magic increasingly unstable and wild
+- lost all control when [[mordai]] used chronomancy
+- left as a result

+### Linking arc (slowly revealed over endgame)
+- DM: Goes soul searching and is given the DOMT from [[dahaka]]
+- DM: Hans want to pull from DOMT to get the Wish card, but resists.
+- DM: Meets [[hjarka]] and is ~~infatuated~~ madly in love with her
+- DM: Wants to become the champion of Umberlee
+- DM: [[hjarka]] takes him toward [[moray]]
+- DM: They are attacked, and his magic failures cause most of his crew to die
+- DM: DOMT: **OPTIONAL** Pulls Flames to summon a Pit Fiend - [[dahaka]] arc
+- DM: DOMT: Pulls The Void (imprisoned on [[moray]])
+- DM: DOMT: Pulls The Fool + Idiot (=> hanir lower level, less int (insane))
+- DM: Hanir forgets about the deck, after waking up on [[moray]]
+- DM: Hanir slowly goes insane in the [[mirror-temple]] toyed with by Umberlee
+- DM: Hanir fails to become a cleric, and drops the DOMT

+Key Points:
+- Hjarka wants to put him on a less self-destructive path (told April)
+- (thought that her at sea would be a better end for her)
+- Hans spends 100 years on [[moray]] failing to fix his fate.
+- Hjarka's end depends on whether the [[dahaka]] stacks the deck against him
+- reasons for his fate is [[chronomancy]] and wild magic interaction

+### First Character (Hanir)
+- JG: Past version met in [[33-mirror-hans]]
+- JG: Past version [[34-tyrant-deception]] finds deck of many things
+- JG: Past version dies in [[35-temple-of-the-queen]] after drawing Avatar of Death

-## Past version
+## Original Past from James (somewhat rewritten above)
-priest of umberlee: "destiny is to become champion of umberlee" he was convinced they fell in love set sail towards island (found coordinates) entered island found deck together he failed the test got angry (confusedly) went to sleep on boat again pulled a card summoned a great powerful beast (kraken) see wife brutalee murdered by the kraken he pulls another card
+he fell in love with a priest of umberlee priest of umberlee: "destiny is to become champion of umberlee" set sail towards island

-(halved his int - semi retarded)
-...
+he failed the test
+got angry (confusedly)
+went to sleep on boat again
+pulled a card
+summoned a great powerful beast (~~kraken~~ Pit Fiend) see wife brutalee murdered by the beast he pulls more cards; halved his int - semi retarded, and drops XP

 much later
 woken up by the umberlee incarnate becomes guardian of the mirror world of the world